 The 16th edition of the RAI Film Festival will take place on 27-30 March 2019 at the Watershed Cinema, Bristol (UK).

 Early Bird submissions to the festival are now open until 30 June: submit your film here.
 Standard submissions will stay open until 31 August.
 Filmmakers will be notified by 15 January 2019 and the full programme will be published in February 2019.

 RAI-FF has served as a leading forum for exploring the multiple relationships between documentary filmmaking, anthropology, visual culture, and the advocacy of cultural diversity and intercultural dialogue through film.

-The programme is structured around three strands over four days, with the main strand consisting of films shortlisted for five main prizes: RAI Film Prize; Basil Wright Prize; Wiley Blackwell Student Prize; Material Culture and Archaeology Prize; Intangible Culture: Music-Dance-Performance Prize.
-Find out more about the individual prizes and awards here.
-Two other strands offer a diverse range of parallel events, including further screenings on themes of current interest, specialised workshops and master classes, while in 2017, there will be a particular emphasis on student filmmaking.
-For more detail about the programme see here.
+The programme is structured around three strands over four days, with the main strand consisting of films shortlisted for seven prizes and four awards: RAI Film Prize; RAI Short Film Prize; Basil Wright Prize; Wiley Blackwell Student Prize; Material Culture and Archaeology Prize; Intangible Culture: Music-Dance-Performance Prize and Audience Prize.
+The Lifetime Achievement Award, President’s Award, Richard Werbner Award for Visual Ethnography and the Ethnomusicology Film Award: Find out more about the individual prizes and awards here.
+Two other strands offer a diverse range of parallel events, including further screenings on themes of current interest, specialised workshops and master classes.

 It is organised by the Royal Anthropological Institute in partnership with the Center for Visual Anthropology, University of Southern California Dornsife.

 2019 Festival Organisation: